 The Commission must issue a draft region determination (rule 2A.7) for the purposes of a second round of consultation.
 The standard period for the Commission to issue its draft region determination is within 60 business days of the end of first round consultation (clause 2A.7.1).
-The draft Rule provides for a longer period of time to be set, if required (clause 2A.9.1).
+The Rule as made provides for a longer period of time to be set, if required (clause 2A.9.1).
 This might, for example, be appropriate if a number of alternatives are proposed and accepted, and if substantial supplementary analysis is deemed to be required to inform the Commission's assessment.

-The Commission will publish its draft region determination through a second round consultation notice, inviting submissions from any person within 60 days of the publication of the notice (clause 2A.7.2(b)).
+When publishing a draft region determination, the Commission must also publish a second round consultation notice, inviting submissions from any person within 60 days of the publication of the notice (clause 2A.7.2(b)).

-A draft region determination must contain the Commission's reasons for its decision with reference to the assessment criteria as discussed above in Section 3.5.2.
+A draft region determination must contain the Commission's reasons for its decision with reference to the assessment criteria as discussed above in Section 3.5.2 (clause 2A.7.1(b)(1)).
+A draft region determination must also contain a proposed implementation period (clause 2A.7.1(b)(2)).
 The draft region determination will present a comparative assessment of the original region change application and all accepted alternative region solutions, against the base case of the continuation of the prevailing regions and against each other.
 It will use the cumulative information and analysis gathered through its preliminary and first round consultation, and any supplementary economic analysis, to re-appraise the questions originally considered in accepting the application or an alternative, and will examine the wider questions of the relative impacts on the operation of the power system and the practical question of effective implementation.